'El Chapo' trial sees drug lord's texts with wife -- and 'wild beast' mistress

 Coronel didn’t look surprised by any of this, but also didn’t seem comfortable with the testimony from FBI special agent Stephen Marston.
 The couple stopped exchanging looks, in a break from their usual courtroom routine.
 Guzman kept staring at the witness and chatted with his lawyers.

-Another witness explained how the FBI got a hold of the texts.
+Another witness explained how the FBI obtained the texts.
 Christian Rodriguez, who said he worked for Guzman from 2008-2012, told the court he installed a secured phone system for the Sinaloa cartel’s boss and associates to chat safely, as well as software allowing Guzman to spy on his wife, mistresses and associates.

 Rodriguez later flipped, becoming an FBI informant.